OKStateACM/ElectronCodelab/02 - Creating an Electron App.md

 let mainWindow = new BrowserWindow({});
 ```

-This line initializes a new Chromium window (represented with the `BroswerWindow` class) that we call `mainWindow`.
+This line initializes a new Chromium window (represented with the `BrowserWindow` class) that we call `mainWindow`.

 ### Loading HTML Documents